-Archie is Creative Director at Wingspan which he founded in 2008 and Executive Producer of all its productions.
+Archie is Creative Director at Wingspan which he founded in 2008 and Executive Producer of most of its productions.
 Previously he co-ran Takeaway Media, having spent 12 years moving from Production Trainee to Series Producer at the BBC.
-In 2015 he was elected to serve a two year term on the Council of PACT, the UK’s trade association for independent television.
+In 2019 he was re-elected to serve a third term on the Council of PACT, the UK's trade association for independent film and television.

-Amongst more obvious fayre, Archie also relishes making entertaining and entertaining but uncompromising primetime programmes about seemingly unprepossessing subjects.
-These range from statistics, probability, logic, demography and genetics to sacred music (‘Angelic Voices’), historiography (‘Ian Hislop’s Olden Days’) and diplomacy (‘Getting Our Way’).
-He is especially proud of the fact that thanks to the two series of BBC Two’s unlikely etymology hit Balderdash & Piffle, of which he was Series Editor, 69 entries in the Oxford English Dictionary have been revised.
+Amongst more obvious fayre, Archie also relishes making entertaining but uncompromising primetime programmes about seemingly unprepossessing subjects.
+These range from statistics, probability, logic, demography and genetics to sacred music (Angelic Voices), historiography (Ian Hislop’s Olden Days) and diplomacy (Getting Our Way).
+In 2016 he became an unlikely Musical Theatre impressario, staging the Greenham Common production Beyond the Fence in the West End as the climax to a huge scientific experiment, conceived by Wingspan (and documented in our Sky Arts series Computer Says Show) to explore computer creativity, by seeing how far computers could get in writing a full-length musical.
+Archie is especially proud of the fact that thanks to the two series of BBC Two’s unlikely etymology hit Balderdash & Piffle, of which he was Series Editor, 69 entries in the Oxford English Dictionary have been revised.

 He is less proud of the fact that, back when he was a lowly AP at the BBC he co-originated the idea for Have I Got News For You?, securing its commission in its pre-Hat-Trick development phase, but showed so little business savvy that he told his bosses he didn't want to work on a quiz show but that he knew some people who did...